allenchou/CMU-15618-Final-Project/docs/index.md

 - ~~Explore the speedup performance on input graphs with power-law distribution.~~
 - Implement a faster shared-memory MST algorithm proposed by Bader _et al._.
 - ~~Explore the possibility to implement parallel Krushal's and Borůvka's algorithms in message-passing model using MPI.~~
-- Implement Krushal's algorithm and Borůvka's algorithm using libstdc++ parallel mode.
+- Implement Krushal's algorithm using libstdc++ parallel mode.

 ## Progress